Focused Brief Group Therapy

 Interview

-The following is an interview Dr. Whittingham conducted with The Atlanta Group Psychotherapy Society in preparation for a Fall workshop on FBGT.
+The following is an interview Dr. Whittingham conducted with The Atlanta Group Psychotherapy Society in preparation for a Fall workshop on FBGT in 2016.
 It is reproduced from the AGPS newsletter with their permission.

 Interview with Martyn Whittingham